Nilambur Ayisha

-Nilambur Ayisha is an Indian actress who works in the Malayalam film industry and Malayalam Drama industry.
-She started her career as a theater artist.
-Later she became a supporting actress in the Malayalam movies in late 1960s and 1970s.
-She has acted in more than 50 movies.
-She was the first woman to act in Malayalam movies and dramas from the Muslim community.
+Nilambur Ayisha is an Indian actress known for her work in the Malayalam film and theatre industries.
+She began her career as a theatre artist before transitioning to supporting roles in Malayalam films during the late 1960s and 1970s.
+Over the course of her career, she has appeared in more than 50 films.
+She is regarded as the first woman from the Muslim community to act in Malayalam films and theatre.

-Manju Warrier portrayed Nilambur Ayisha in Ayisha, a 2023 Malayalam language biographical film about her life.
-The movie is directed by Aamir Pallikkal and produced by Zakariya Mohammed.

 Early life

-Ayisha was born in Nilambur in the erstwhile Madras Presidency.
-Born into a rich family, she was interested in arts.
-At the age of 13, she was made to marry a 47-year-old man.
-But her marriage was called off in the fifth day.
-She was a single mother since then.
+Ayisha was born in Nilambur, in the erstwhile Madras Presidency.
+She grew up in a wealthy family and developed an interest in the arts from a young age.
+At the age of 13, she was married to a 47-year-old man; however, the marriage ended after five days.
+She later raised her child as a single mother.

 Acting career

-Ayisha began acting in dramas 1950s.
-She made her debut in 1953 at the age of 16 with playwright E. K. Ayamu’s Ijju Nalloru Mansanakan Nokku (1953).
-The show was performed at over 2,500 stages in various parts of the country.
-Later she went on to work in theatre with popular artists such as K. T. Muhammed, Vaikom Muhammad Basheer, Khan Kavil and P. J. Antony.
-She played the lead in plays such as Ithu Bhoomiyanu, Theekkanal, Srishti and Kafir, written and directed by K. T. Muhammed.
+Ayisha began her career in theatre in the 1950s.
+She made her stage debut in 1953, at the age of 16, in playwright E. K. Ayamu's Ijju Nalloru Mansanakan Nokku (1953).
+The production was staged more than 2,500 times across different parts of the country.
+She subsequently worked with theatre personalities including K. T. Muhammed, Vaikom Muhammad Basheer, Khan Kavil, and P. J. Antony.
+She also played leading roles in K. T. Muhammed's plays Ithu Bhoomiyanu, Theekkanal, Srishti, and Kafir.

-She has made her big screen entry with 1961 Hindi film Elephant Queen, directed by Rajendra.
-Other cast included Helen and Azad.
-She played the role of a woman in a hunting family.
-She got an entry to the film as it was shot at her hometown.
-Later in the year she also did her debut film in Malayalam, Kandam Becha Kottu.
-It was followed by films like Subaida, Kuttikkuppayam, Olavum Theeravum and Kuppivala.
+Ayisha made her film debut in the 1961 Hindi film Elephant Queen, directed by Rajendra.
+She portrayed a woman from a hunting family and was cast after the production was filmed in her hometown.
+Later that year, she made her Malayalam film debut with Kandam Becha Kottu.
+She subsequently appeared in films including Subaida, Kuttikkuppayam, Olavum Theeravum and Kuppivala.

 Awards and honours

 In 2002, Ayisha received the Kerala Sangeetha Nataka Akademi Award for Drama.
 She has received the S.L.
 Puram State Prize for her overall contribution to theatre.
 She won the Kerala State Film Award for the Second Best Actress for her role in Oomakkuyil Padumbol in 2011.
 She was also awarded Premji Award in the year 2011.

+Ayisha's life was the subject of the 2023 Malayalam-language biographical film Ayisha, in which Manju Warrier portrayed her.
+The film was directed by Aamir Pallikkal and produced by Zakariya Mohammed.